FrancescoLucarini/FrancescoLucarini.github.io/_posts/2023-11-26-Easy-Kernel.md

 ---

 ##K3RN3L CTF 2021 easy kernel
-In this blog I will use this "easyish" challenge to introduce a cool technique that exploit `SIGNAL HANDLER`.
+In this blog I will use this "easyish" challenge to introduce a cool technique that exploit SIGNAL HANDLER.

 <!--excerpt-->